rocwind/react-native-webview-comlink/README.md

 ### Web - need to be compatible with app that runs v0.5.x

-solution 1: keep using v0.5.x at web side until compatibility is no longer a problem.
+-   keep using v0.5.x at web side until compatibility is no longer a problem.

-solution 2:

--   uninstall the `comlinkjs` npm package.
--   upgrade this package to v0.6.x.
--   replace `proxy(createEndpoint(), target)` with `createComlinkProxy(target)`, target is no longer optional.